brewlabs/sendpress/readme.txt

 * Fix: Permissions on custom roles
 * Fix: dbDelta duplicate key warning
 * Fix: static missing from plugin activation function
+* Fix: Widget not saving info
+* New: Youtube and Vimeo videos converted to images

 = 0.9.8.2 - 2014.2.4 =